BryFryTheBryGuy/BryFryTheBryGuy/README.md

 - ⚡ Fun fact: ...
 -->

 Hi!
-My name is Bryan (pronouns he/him) and I am currently studying software devleopment!
+My name is Bryan (pronouns he/him) and I am currently studying software development!
 I hope to use my new skills to build tools that will benefit the entertainment industry and it's labour force.